 VAT or Ad Valorem Tax

-The VAT tax is big in Europe but hasn’t been adopted in the U.S. It’s a tax on the “added value” of a product, the difference between the sales price and the cost of producing a good or service.
+The VAT tax is big in Europe but the U.S. has yet to adopt it.
+It’s a tax on the “added value” of a product, the difference between the sales price and the cost of producing a good or service.
 It’s a form of consumption tax that buyers pay when they make a purchase, similar to a sales tax.

-Property taxes are taxes paid on homes, land or commercial real estate.
-If you’re deciding whether you can afford to buy a home you should take property taxes into account.
+Property taxes are taxes you pay on homes, land or commercial real estate.
+If you’re deciding whether you can afford to buy a home, you should take property taxes into account.
 Unlike a mortgage, property tax payments don’t amortize.
 You have to keep paying them for as long as you live in a home – unless you qualify for property tax exemptions for seniors, veterans or disabled residents.

 Capital Gains Taxes

-Capital gains taxes are taxes on investment income after an investment is sold and a capital gain is realized.
+Capital gains taxes apply to investment income after an investment is sold and a capital gain is realized.
 Because so many Americans don’t invest at all, they don’t pay capital gains taxes.
 There are also taxes on dividends and interests stemming from simple interest from a bank account or dividends and earnings from investments.

 If you take your annual salary and divide it by the number of times you get paid each year, chances are that number is higher than your actual paycheck.
 One reason could be that your healthcare premiums or 401(k) contributions are deducted from your paycheck.
 Another reason is payroll taxes.
-These taxes cover your contribution to Medicare, to Social Security retirement, disability and survivor benefits and to federal unemployment benefits.
+These taxes cover your contributions to Medicare, Social Security, disability and survivor benefits and to federal unemployment benefits.
 You’ll also have federal (and maybe state and local) income taxes withheld from your paycheck.
-You can learn all about payroll taxes with this article.
+You can learn all about payroll taxes here.

 Income taxes do what the name implies.
-They tax the money you earned.
+They tax the income you earn.
 Federal income taxes are both progressive and marginal.
 Marginal means that there are different tax rates for different income brackets.
 The top earners pay a high tax rate, but only on the amount of money they have in that top bracket.
-Their first roughly $9,000 are taxed at the 10% rate.
-They pay 10% of $9,225, then 15% of $9,226 to $37,450 and so on.
-So if you read that someone is being taxed at the 39.6% rate, it’s not their entire income multiplied by 0.396 that they end up paying.

-Taxes are here to stay.
-Even staunch libertarians tend to think some level of taxation is necessary to provide for national defense and maintain roads and bridges.
+There are only so many types of taxes in the U.S. and because taxes are here to stay, it’s nice to understand exactly the different types work.
 If paying taxes is a consistent source of stress for you, you may want to change your approach.
-That could mean starting earlier, using different tax preparation software or enlisting professional help, like a financial with tax expertise.
-SmartAsset’s financial advisor matching tool makes it easier to find an advisor to work with who meets your needs.
+That could mean starting earlier, using different tax preparation software or enlisting professional help, like a financial advisor with tax expertise.
+SmartAsset’s financial advisor matching tool makes it easy to find an advisor.
 Simply answer a series of questions about your situation and your goals.
 Then the program matches you with up to three advisors who meet your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while doing much of the hard work for you.
+You can read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
+This allows you to find a good fit while having much of of the hard work done for you.

 Tips for Saving Money